Zhechev/adscout/README.md

-## API Management for Football Club "Barcelona" Players
+## API Management for Football Clubs Players

 ### Models
 - **Player** with attributes: name, position, age, nationality, number of goals for the season.